Tidal Wave Breaking in the Eccentric Lead-In to Mass Transfer and Common Envelope Phases: Wave Breaking in Close, Eccentric Passages

 Understanding how shocks dissipate energy from the oscillation into the atmosphere can lead us to a prediction for how the oscillatory modes dissipate energy over time.
 The oscillation energy of a fundamental mode indexed by $\alpha=\left\{l,m\right\}$ is defined as

 where $M_\alpha$ is the mode mass, an integral quantity of the mode eigenfunction and stellar density profile, and $ \delta v_r (R_1)$ is the characteristic velocity amplitude of the mode at the star's equator.
-In cases where wave breaking occurs, if shock waves dissipate a fraction $\epsilon_{\rm th} \sim 1$ of the specific energy of $\delta v_r (R_1)^2 / 2$, we can estimate
+Because the mode amplitude and also the torus density decrease toward the poles, dissipation is equatorially concentrated.
+However, we might expect a prefactor of the order of unity to represent this geometric arrangement.
+Therefore, in cases where wave breaking occurs, if shock waves dissipate a fraction $\epsilon_{\rm th} \sim 1$ of the specific energy of $\delta v_r (R_1)^2 / 2$, we can estimate

 where $\dot m_{\rm atm}$ is the rate that shocks sweep through atmosphere mass,

 $m$ is the azimuthal order of the mode (and thus the number of shocks launched around the circumference of the star), and $\Omega_{\rm atm}$ is the atmosphere rotation frequency.
 The characteristic decay rate of the mode due to this nonlinear dissipation, $\gamma_{\rm nl}$, can then be estimated as